SaidMayan/CrudYe/README.md

 Sounds wacky?
 To our befuddlement, Kanye is Kanye.

-Wireframes will walk you through the 'views' set up.
+Wireframes will walk you through the 'views' set up:
 [Wireframes](images/CRUDYe-wireframe.jpg?raw=true "Wireframes")